 Hospital Medicine Track

 The curriculum of the Hospital Medicine Track is designed to provide residents with the knowledge and skills to thrive as a hospitalist.
+This includes protected learning time with sessions on point-of care ultrasound, quality improvement and patient safety, and clinical teaching.
 Multiple modalities, including online modules, didactics, small group sessions, and hands-on application will be used to solidify concepts taught.
-In addition, residents will complete core clinical rotations to best prepare them for hospital medicine.

 Components of the Hospitalist Track include quality improvement, career development and clinical rotations.